shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Yeah!”
 Mudrich circled the dot closest to her favorite murder spot and wrote an “M”.

 Lemilay took it from her and circled a dot on the south side of the cliff.
-There was no stair case leading directly to that forest.
+There was no staircase leading directly to that forest.
 She wrote “Lemilay” next to it in fancy lettering, taking up an obnoxiously large amount of space.
 She set the pencil down.

 “Why would you take that one?”
 Wryonin snarled.